SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: SpecCLIP

 \subsection{Loss Functions during Contrastive Training}

-The total training objective $\mathcal{L}_{\text{total}}$ for the \texttt{SpecCLIP} model -- whether for the CLIP or CLIP-variants -- comprises three components: a contrastive CLIP loss, a reconstruction loss, and a cross-modal prediction loss.
+The total training objective $\mathcal{L}_{\text{total}}$ for the \texttt{SpecCLIP} model -- whether for CLIP or CLIP-variants -- comprises three components: a contrastive CLIP loss, a reconstruction loss, and a cross-modal prediction loss.
 The total loss is a weighted sum:

-where $\delta_{\text{recon}}$ and $\delta_{\text{pred}}$ are binary indicators controlling the inclusion of the reconstruction and cross-modal prediction losses, respectively.
-The weights $w_{\text{recon}}$ and $w_{\text{pred}}$ control the relative contribution of the reconstruction and prediction losses, and are fixed to 1 (i.e., equal weighting) throughout this work.
+where $\delta_{\text{recon}}$ and $\delta_{\text{pred}}$ are binary indicators that control the inclusion of reconstruction losses and cross-modal prediction, respectively.
+The weights $w_{\text{recon}}$ and $w_{\text{pred}}$ control the relative contribution of the reconstruction and prediction losses and are fixed at 1 (i.e., equal weighting) throughout this work.

 \paragraph{Contrastive CLIP Loss}